charles-e/new-c2lem/src/books/_BIP/The Pillow Book.md

 * <span meta="40.4@2025-08-07T01:52:29.249Z"></span> “In response to this, the voice of the night-priest nearby suddenly broke in, rather angrily, ‘No no, that’s a very bad idea.
 Do keep talking all night, ladies.’
 This was not only very entertaining, but also gave us a terrible start.”

+* <span meta="40.6@2025-08-08T17:00:14.541Z"></span>
+‘Oh, you’re hopeless!’ said he, which amused me greatly.”
+The end of a cute anecdote about the emperor hitting on our narrator.